nuehm-arno/axolotl-debian-packaging/README.md

 # Building steps
 ## Download source
-You need to have "go" installed to get the source compatible for the next steps..
+You need to have "go" installed to get the source compatible for the next steps.
 ```
+sudo apt install golang
 go get -d -u github.com/nanu-c/axolotl/
 ```